 If the other party has not paid you money that you are owed, you should ask NCAT for a "certified copy of the order".
-You can then take this order to the NSW Local Court or District Court for registration and take enforcement action.
-Refer to Factsheet No.25: Enforcement of a judgment debt for further information.
+You can then take this order to the Local Court for an enforcement action.

 3. Renewal of Proceedings